owlchester/kanka-docs/docs/account/appearance.md

 If you are a member of multiple campaigns, this setting allows you to control in which order those campaigns are displayed.
 This controls both your campaigns and your followed campaigns, but keeps them into two separate lists.

-## New entity workflow
+## New entry workflow

-When creating a new entity, by default, Kanka redirects you to the list of entities of that type.
-You can change this to show the newly created entity instead to avoid some extra clicks.
+When creating a new entry, by default, Kanka redirects you to the list of entries of that type.
+You can change this to show the newly created entry instead to avoid some extra clicks.

 ## Text editor